sharriet/code-together/tutorial-2/README.md

 + Developers learn communication skills
 + Developers build better relationships

 However, pair programming requires mental and social effort.
 It is a skill that takes time to master.
-Moreover, there are different techniques
+Moreover, there are different pairing techiques you can use.

+## Tutorial overview

-In this tutorial, you'll experience a gentle introduction to pair programming using the driver navigator technique.
-For other techniques, refer to the further reading section at the end of the tutorial.
+In this tutorial, you'll experience a gentle introduction to pair programming using the **driver-navigator**  technique.

 To accommodate learners who are not co-located, we'll make use of the [Live Share](https://code.visualstudio.com/learn/collaboration/live-share) feature of [Visual Studio Code](https://code.visualstudio.com/download).
 For those wanting to setup a physical pair programming station, this article showcases some [different configurations](https://www.clearlyagile.com/agile-blog/2016/5/20/pair-programming-configurations).